Skip to Content

 Is Stonington Gray warm or cool-toned?

 Gray paint colors are considered warm-toned when their undertones pull towards beige or even green.
-Believe it or not, there is actually a term on this and it’s called a Greige paint color and I have a post dedicated to the best greige paint colors.
+Believe it or not, there is actually a term for this and it’s called a Greige paint color.
+I have a post dedicated to the best greige paint colors.

-Gray paint colors are considered cool-toned when their undertones pull more blue or purple.
+Gray paint colors are considered cool-toned when the undertones pull more blue or purple.
 And yes, I have a post for the best cool-toned gray paint colors as well.

-When it comes to Stonington Gray it definitely falls into the category of cool-toned because it has the blue and slightly purple undertones.
+When it comes to Stonington Gray it falls into the category of cool-toned because it has blue and slightly purple undertones.

 If you aren’t sure whether Stonington Gray is for you then I highly suggest getting a paint swatch and putting it on your wall for a few days and looking at it in various lights.